Stories from Naoh’ra Rabntah

 He met her gaze, then dropped it again.

-At last, the doors opened.
+Well past midnight, the doors opened.

 Before she knew it, she was on her feet.
-The surgeon approached—scrubs creased, face marked by fatigue.
+The surgeon approached, scrubs creased, face marked by fatigue.

-“Mrs. Rosfield?”
+“Mrs. Hartfield?”

 She rose fast.
 “Yes.
 Is he—how is he?
 Can I see him?”